-In the context of a product design training at The Design Crew, we worked on a project for Heetch in groups of two.
-The PM briefed us on our goal: improve the “pick-up experience”, meaning the time before the user actually get in the car, as it has a low conversion rate funnel (many users cancel the ride before the driver has arrived).
+In the context of a product design training at The Design Crew, we worked on a case study for Heetch, in groups of two.
+The Product Manager briefed us on our goal: improve the “pick-up experience”, meaning the time before the user actually get in the car, as it has a low conversion rate funnel (many users cancel the ride before the driver has arrived).

 Defining the problem

 We started by doing a collaborative journey map of the current Heetch experience to define the main steps and possible pain points in the process.